North Platte boys basketball uses fast start to get victory over Gering

 People are also reading…

 “We knew they could get hot and play with a lot of fire,” he said.
-“We tried form the get-go to try to win the energy battle and try to me a little more aggressive then them which is not easy.”
+“We tried from the get-go to try to win the energy battle and try to be a little more aggressive than them, which is not easy.”

 North Platte jumped to an 8-0 lead before Greeley hit a bucket with 5 minutes, 50 seconds left to play in the first quarter.
 North Platte came right back with another eight straight points on two 3-pointers, the last one by Jesse Mauch for a 16-2 lead.